OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 Privacy Policy

-Effective as of June 19, 2013
+Effective as of July 1, 2013

 *   **Introduction**
 *   **Collection of Information**